Top Legal Issues for Food Truck Owners

-Unfortunately, serving innovative food at fair prices isn't the only thing food truck owners have to think about.
-Foodie entrepreneurs must also do their legal research before hitting the road -- or risk getting shut down.
+Unfortunately, serving delicious food at fair prices isn't the only thing food truck owners have to think about.
+Foodie entrepreneurs must also do their legal research before hitting the road — or risk getting shut down by the health department.

-Here are five legal issues that food truck owners commonly face:
+Here are the top legal issues that food truck operators commonly face:

 - Licenses and permits.
-Like any other business, food trucks require licenses and permits.
-While the details vary by location, many areas have a cap on the number of vendor permits they distribute in a certain amount of time.
+Food trucks can require just as many business licenses and permits as a stationary location.
+While the details vary by state and municipality, many areas have ordinances that place a cap on the number of vendor permits they distribute in a certain amount of time.
 Because food trucks are so popular these days, this can put serious roadblocks in the way to bringing mobile food service to some communities.

 - Health and safety issues.
-Food trucks are essentially restaurants on wheels and thus are subject to the same health and food safety regulations as any other food establishment.
+Food trucks are essentially restaurants on wheels, and thus are subject to the same health and food safety regulations as any other food establishment.
 The local health department will require extensive food safety permits, official inspections, and food preparation certifications before they will give the green light.
 For example, considering a food truck's limited space, is a brick oven in a truck safe?
-Can all the people crammed into one food truck properly clean with so little room — especially in places facing major COVID threats?
+Can all the people crammed into one food truck practice proper sanitation procedures with so little room — especially in places facing major COVID threats?

 - Costs.
 While running a food truck is cheaper than maintaining a brick-and-mortar restaurant, it's still not cheap.
-Food trucks can range in price from as little as $30,000 to more than $80,000 -- and that doesn't even include the cost of supplies, permits, vendors, licenses, employee salaries, insurance, and more.
+Food trucks can range in price from as little as $30,000 to more than $80,000 -- and that doesn't even include the cost of supplies, food handler permits, vendors, business licenses, employee salaries, insurance, food safety certifications, and more.

 - Inconsistent laws.
 Even though food trucks have been around for quite some time, their recent popularity has sparked the need to reassess food truck laws more closely.
-According to The New York Times, regulation and enforcement of food truck laws is often incredibly erratic.
+Regulation and enforcement of food truck laws is often incredibly erratic.
 Sometimes, you're only allowed to park in a spot for 30 minutes; other times, it's an hour.
 Sometimes, you can't sell if you're within 500 feet of a school zone; other times, you can.
 Sometimes, you get a ticket; other times, you'll get towed.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help